Germany Travel Guide

 Take the bus instead of the train – While not as comfy, Flixbus or Postbus are two bus companies with super cheap prices.
 Download the app and you can get tickets last-minute but be aware that prices vary by time and availability so if you need to be somewhere by a certain time or day book in advance.

 Use rideshares – If you’re flexible in your schedule, use the ridesharing service BlaBlaCar and catch rides with locals between cities (or countries).
 You save money and get to spend time with locals.
 Drivers are verified and it’s perfectly safe (though sometimes rides don’t show up, which is why you need to be flexible).
 While the bus might be cheaper, this is usually faster (and more interesting).
-Just make sure to check where the pickup and drop-offs are as sometimes they are not exactly central places or main station.

 Stay with a local – While accommodation in Germany is pretty cheap, if you want to get some local insight into the country, you should Couchsurf.
 Not only will you save money on accommodation but you’ll meet locals who can help get you off the tourist trail and show you around!
-Plus, they have occasional meet-ups depending on the city so you can meet other travelers and locals
+Plus, they have occasional meet-ups depending on the city so you can meet other travelers and locals.

 Bring a water bottle – The tap water here is safe to drink so bring a reusable water bottle to save money and reduce your plastic use.
 LifeStraw is my go-to brand as their bottles have built-in filters to ensure your water is always clean and safe.